 The Department embraces the EPMS system and requires all supervisors to use this method.
-Some divisions even employ the 360° feedback system.
+Some Divisions even employ the 360° feedback system.
 And, as stated above, staff members who acquire new skills often have their position descriptions rewritten to accommodate a greater degree of performance and responsibility.
+The mandatory Mid-Year Reviews implemented in FY13 also provide a continued forum for benchmark reviews and discussion.